 Traffic control and thoughtful construction staging

-The roundabout needed to be constructed under traffic.
+The roundabout needed to be constructed while still being accessible to traffic.
 The project team challenged itself to find a cost-saving way to keep the intersection open to vehicles during construction.
-They landed on using pulverized pavement during construction, a more economical option than temporary asphalt.
+The team landed on using pulverized pavement during construction, a more economical option than temporary asphalt.

 With the project now completed, area businesses, the developer, and users of Golf Road are happy with the improved traffic flow and access in what was previously a congested corridor.